mikolajdobrucki/hugo-test/content/posts/welcome-to-hugo.md

 +++
 draft = true
-title = "Welcome to Hugo!"
+title = "Welcome to Hugo copy!"

 +++
 You’ll find this post in your `content/posts` directory.